memph1024/swapdex-documentation/docs/validator-guides/node-monitoring.md

 ## **Step 3 - Install Alert Manager**

-In this section, let's configure the Alertmanager that helps to predict the potential problems or notify you of the current problem on your server.
+In this section, let's configure the Alert Manager that notifies you if problems occour on your server.
 Alerts can be sent in Slack, Email, Matrix, or others.
-In this guide, we will show you how to configure the email notifications using Gmail if your node goes down.
+In this guide, we will configure an outage email alerting using Gmail.

-First, download the latest binary of AlertManager and unzip it by running the command below:
+First, download the latest binary of Alert Manager and unzip it by running the command below:

 ```
 wget https://github.com/prometheus/alertmanager/releases/download/v0.23.0/alertmanager-0.23.0.linux-amd64.tar.gz